CryoInTheCloud/NASA-UW-Hackweek-2024-FMI-Project/README.md

 ## The Purpose of the project

 The purpose of the project is to validate SnowEX data from March 19 2021.
 This is achieved by comparing AVIRIS-NG surface spectral reflectance and field spectrometer measurements to simulated albedo results.
 Surface reflectance is modeled with with the Two-streAm Radiative TransfEr in Snow TARTES and Imaging Spectroscopy Snow and Ice Algorithm.
-Beyond this, the aim is to simulate the effects of surface roughness on snow albedo with a TARTES extension model.
+Beyond this, the aim is to simulate the effects of surface roughness on snow albedo with a TARTES reduction (Manninen et al., 2009).

 ## What is albedo, and why does it matter?